incremental improvement

 1. Kaizen

 Kaizen is a philosophy rooted in continuous, people-driven improvement.
-It encourages all employees to identify inefficiencies and suggest small changes to make their work easier, faster, or more effective.
-Over time, these suggestions build a culture where progress is constant and everyone’s input is valued.
-Many organizations hold regular Kaizen events or daily huddles to surface these ideas and prioritize them collaboratively.
+It supports incremental improvement by encouraging all employees to identify inefficiencies and suggest small, practical changes that make their work easier, faster, or more effective.

 2. PDCA (Plan-Do-Check-Act)